NickHugi/PyKotor/wiki/BIF-File-Format.md

 ## File Structure Overview

 BIF files work in tandem with KEY files which provide the filename-to-resource mappings.
 BIF files contain only resource IDs, types, and data - the actual filenames (ResRefs) are stored in the KEY file.
+BIF files are [archive containers](https://en.wikipedia.org/wiki/Archive_file) that store the bulk of game resources.

 ### BIF Usage in KotOR